sreelekha074/cms-etl-job/README.md

 ##  Step 1: Create  Folder

 Decide where you want the processed files to be saved.
 For example, on your Desktop:

-1. mkdir -p ~/Desktop/cms-etl-job   --- project folder
+1. Clone the git repository using git clone https://github.com/sreelekha074/cms-etl-job.git this will create the folder in your current working directory
-2. cd ~/Desktop/cms-etl-job
+2. Go to that folder eg: cd ~/Desktop/cms-etl-job
 3. mkdir -p /Processed_csvs_output   ---- output folder inside projects folder

 ## Step 2: Generate and Apply the Kubernetes CronJob YAML